natcap/invest.users-guide/source/blue_carbon.rst

  ...  ...    ...       ...              ...              ...             ...               ...                            ...
  ===  =====  ========  ===============  ===============  ==============  ================  =============================  ==============================

-* **Carbon half-lives CSV**: A table containing vegetation/disturbance-specific carbon decay rates based on a global literature review.
+* **Carbon Half-Lives Table (CSV)**: A table containing vegetation/disturbance-specific carbon decay rates based on a global literature review.
 These half-life should only be modified when site-specific information exists.
 Do not change any of the column headings in this table.

  ========  ========  ============  ===============
  veg type  veg name  soil (years)  biomass (years)
  ========  ========  ============  ===============
  0         other     None          None
- 1         marsh     <int>         <int>
+ 1         marsh     <float>       <float>
- 2         mangrove  <int>         <int>
+ 2         mangrove  <float>       <float>
- 3         seagrass  <int>         <int>
+ 3         seagrass  <float>       <float>
  ========  ========  ============  ===============

-* **Transition matrix CSV**: A table called "transition.csv" produced by the pre-processor that can be found in the "Output" folder of the tool's workspace.
+* **Transition Matrix Table (CSV)**: A table called "transition.csv" produced by the pre-processor that can be found in the "Output" folder of the tool's workspace.
 This table must be modified before it can be an input for the core blue carbon model.
 For all cells within the matrix containing the values "Disturbance", change to either "Low Disturbance", "Medium Disturbance", or "High Disturbance" based on the intensity of impact on carbon for that specific transition.
 When completed, save the edits and point to this file in the interface for this input.

  =====  ====================  ========  ========  ======
  Id     Name                  <id int>  <id int>  ...